 - Failure to comply with the directions of College officials performing their duties.

 - Disruption of classes or other scheduled activities.

-- Using a public address system and/or amplified sound without prior written approval from the campus dean.
+- Using a public address system and/or amplified sound without prior written approval from the Dean of Student and Community Engagement.

 - Failure to grant the speaker a respectful hearing; including carrying signs, placards or similar paraphernalia associated with a demonstration into the building where an invited speaker is speaking.

 - Damaging College property, or the property of others.